Veltrusy

+Etymology

+The name of the settlement arose from a derogatory designation of its inhabitants.
+The word veltrusi was used to refer to people who excreted a lot (in Czech velmi trousili).

 Geography

 Veltrusy is located about 19 km north of Prague.
 It lies in the Central Elbe Table.
+The highest point of the otherwise flat landscape is an artificially created rubble hill, Strachovská halda at 222 m above sea level.
 The town is situated on the right bank of the Vltava River.

 History

-The first written trustworthy mention of Veltrusy is in a deed of Ottokar I of Bohemia from 1226, but according to some sources there are also older references.
+The first trustworthy written mention of Veltrusy is in a deed of King Ottokar I from 1226, but according to some sources there are also older references.
 Until 1410, the village was owned by the church, then it was property of various noble families, including Zajíc of Hazmburk, Smiřický, Lobkowicz and Waldstein.
 From the 17th century until 1945, Veltrusy was owned by the Chotek family.

 Veltrusy was promoted to a market town in 1899 and to a town in 1926, but soon lost the title.
 In 1994, it was again promoted to a town.

+Demographics

+Transport

+There are no railways or major roads running through the municipal territory.
+However, Veltrusy is located near the D8 motorway from Prague to Ústí nad Labem.

 Sights

 The most important monument and tourist destination of the town is the Veltrusy Mansion.
 It is a Baroque castle with a large castle park and deer-park.
-The castle is open to the public and offwers sightseeing tours.
+The castle is open to the public and offers guided tours.

 The Church of Saint John the Baptist was built in the 14th century and rebuilt in the Baroque style in the 18th century.
 At the beginning of the 20th century, the Neoclassical tower was added.
 The interior is mostly in the Rococo style.
 A distinctive element of the interior of the church is the cenotaph of Count Rudolf Chotek.